50bvd/50bvd/README.md

 I'm currently a work-study student at [SGS](https://en.wikipedia.org/wiki/SGS_S.A.)

-I also like music, English boxing, basketball, cars (I'm passionate about Mercedes), traveling and restoring antiquites.
+I also like music, English boxing, Sambo (Soviet wrestling), basketball, cars (I'm passionate about Mercedes), traveling and restoring antiquites.

 I speak English fluently, and native French, Albanian and Macedonian.